philemonnwanne/k8s-hard/README.md

-# k8s-hard

-## Step by step instruction to deploy a Kubernetes cluster on Mac m1 systems using KubeADM, Vagrant and Vmware fusion
+## Deploying a Kubernetes cluster on Mac m1 systems using KubeADM, Vagrant and Vmware fusion

 ### Kubernetes Version: 1.30